-We come from a Land Down Under!
-Yup, we were born and bred in Australia and we're absolutely mad about it, which is why we've put together this epic planning guide.
-And with gorgeous beaches, great weather and a bunch of weird and wonderful wildlife.
+We absolutely love Australia.
+In fact, we can't wait to get back.
+We can't stop dreaming about the gorgeous beaches, great weather and, of course, the country's weird and wonderful wildlife.
 And, while we may not be able to visit right now, there's never been a better time to start dreaming of and planning that big Aussie adventure.
 Think russet-red Outback in the Northern Territory, road trip-worthy coastlines in Queensland, New South Wales and Victoria, world-class wine regions and wildlife in South Australia, quokkas and whale sharks in Western Australia and even snow-capped peaks in Tasmania.
-Most importantly, our Travel Consultants will create an amazing travel experience that’s designed to suit you – from hotels, to car hire, to flights (of course!).
 For inspiration check out our guide below or chat to our friendly Travel Consultants today about tailor-making your next trip, with added flexibility for your peace of mind.

 Top Australia Holidays